department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ### What kind of benefits can I get?

 - An allowance for burial and funeral costs
-- An allowance for the plot or burial
+- An allowance for the plot or interment
-- An allowance for transporting the Veteran's remains
+- An allowance for transporting the Veteran's remains for burial in a national cemetery

 <div class="feature" markdown="1">